 I am certain to have many more stories to tell as I learn more, but, I do want to relate a story that directly connects Jan and Aagje to the Under Ground Rail Road.
 The story is found in the 1923 book “The Wonder of the Dunes” by George A. Brennan.
-You see, what is now Indiana Dunes National Park was along traveled by many freedom seekers on their way from Chicago to Detroit and on into Canada.
-The Hollanders settlement new Lake Calumet was leading station along that portion of the underground railroad.
+You see, what is now Indiana Dunes National Park was traveled by many freedom seekers on their way from Chicago to Detroit and on into Canada.
+The Hollanders settlement near Lake Calumet was a leading station along that portion of the underground railroad.

 This particular story was retold many times over the years by Cornelius Kuyper, a dear friend of my great-great-grandfather’s and the town constable.
 Mr. Brennan records the story in his book.
 In his capacity as the constable, Kuyper was often called upon to assist in capturing run-away freedom seekers.
 He would attack each request with such zeal and effort, he would receive praise from slave owners and sheriffs alike…though…he never succeeded in capturing any freedom seekers.